 National Bridge Inventory: Puerto Rico

-• The state has identified needed repairs on 1,727 bridges at an estimated cost of $2.7 billion.
+• The state has identified needed repairs on 1,756 bridges.

 County Year Built Daily Crossings Type of Bridge Location